steve904/doc-and-blog/content/blog/sunday.md

 ### Kite Flying

 I could not keep the kite in the air because the wind was so inconsistent.
-Tried a few times without a lot of effort.
-I was having more fun watch my children play hide and seek in the wheat field.
+Tried a few times without too much luck.
+I was having more fun watching my children play hide and seek in the wheat field.
 They loved it.